veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-When solving for speed in [Exercise](#fs-id36), we kept only the positive root.
+When solving for speed in [Example 3](#example3), we kept only the positive root.
 Why?

 </div>
 </div>